 DZ licence

 Getting the DZ licence is easier than the AZ licence for two reasons.
 Since you can only drive a heavy vehicle not exceeding 4,600 kg or 10,000 lbs, you can challenge the best without backing up a trailer.
-You are required to load or unload the truck.
+You may be required to load or unload the truck.

 DZ licence is typically recommended for truck drivers looking for a career in municipal work.
 With this licence, you can drive garbage trucks, rescue vehicles, cement mixers, fire trucks, or similar trucks.
 The biggest benefit of getting a DZ licence is getting to come home every night.
 It’s a highly rewarding field as well.

-How do I get the AZ or DZ licence?
+How do I get the AZ or DZ licence in Ontario?

 The first step is ensuring you meet the eligibility criteria, which is as follows: